-Please refer to definitions and important disclosures in the Glossary of Terms starting on page 46.
+Please refer to definitions and important disclosures in the Glossary of Terms starting on page 43.
 Past performance does not guarantee future results.
 The Fund employs leverage, which increases the volatility of investment returns and subjects the Fund to magnified losses if investments decline in value.
 There can be no guarantee that current trends will continue.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when repurchased, may be worth more or less than their original cost and current performance may be lower or higher than the performance data quoted.

 3) On May 11, 2023, KREST's outstanding Class D shares were converted to Class I shares, and there were no outstanding Class D shares between May 12, 2023 and September 18, 2023.
 For periods including May 11, 2023 through September 18, 2023, which includes the monthly, 3-month, YTD, and ITD periods, net returns presented for Class D are calculated based on actual performance for Class I plus the impact of the Servicing Fee of 0.25% per annum applicable to Class D shares, as detailed in the Fund's Prospectus.
-Commissions, fees and expenses are identical between Class I shares, with the exception of the Servicing Fee.
-For purposes of performance calculated have performed to the Servicing Fee.
-For purposes of performance calculated based on actual performance for Class I shares, as detailed in the Fund's Prospectus.
-Commissions, fees and expenses are identical between Class I shares, with the exception of the Servicing Fee.
-For purposes of performance calculated based on actual performance for Class I shares have been no changes to the Class D share class specifies from inception to re-issuance.
+Commissions, fees and expenses are identical between Class D and Class I shares, with the exception of the Servicing Fee.
+For purposes of performance calculation, Class D inception date reflects the original share class inception date of March 4, 2022.
+Class D re-issue inception date is September 19, 2023.
+There have been no changes to the Class D share class specifics from inception to re-issuance.